gamerspro/Game_in_3_Levels/README.md

 ## 🎯 Game Objective

-*“Survive the shadows of war.
+*Survive the shadows of war.
 Navigate the jungle and tunnels.
-Deliver the critical message before it’s too late.”*
+Deliver the critical message before it’s too late.*

 ---